anuprulez/similar_galaxy_workflow/README.md

 Now, its time for creating the label vector.
 It is multi-hot encoded vector which means that this vector is all zeros except for the position of the label.
 `[ 0, 0, 1, 0, 0 ]` ("add_a_column1" has `2` as its position in the dictionary.
 So, `2nd` position has `1` and others are zero).
 If there are multiple labels for a training sample (which happens to be the case in this work, we add `1s` to all the positions of the corresponding labels).

 We create training samples and their labels in this manner and feed them to the network.
+The first layer in the network is an embedding layer which learns a dense, low dimensional vector for each training sample which are largely sparse.
+These dense, low dimensional vectors are then fed into the LSTM layer.
+Dropout is added between layers in order to avoid overfitting which happens when the learning (prediction performance) becomes better on training data and stops/saturates on test (unseen) data.

 ## Accuracy measure
 In our set of training samples, each one can have many labels (or categories) which means that there can be multiple (next) tools for a sequence of tools.
 However if we measure accuracy of our approach which predicts just one next tool, it would be partially correct.
 Hence, we assess the performance on top 5 predicted tools (top-5 accuracy).
 In this accuracy measure, we verify if the actual label(s) is/are present in the top 5 predicted labels for a training sequence.